Protein:

 What is Birria?

 Birria is a hearty meat stew originating from the Mexican state of Jalisco.
-Originally the dish was made with goat, but over time lamb has become increasingly common.
+Originally the dish was made with goat meat, but over time lamb has become increasingly common.
 In the United States, beef birria has become common, though in Mexico you are more likely to find, lamb, goat, or mutton used.
-Authentic birria recipes will call for marinating the meat with a paste of vinegar, chilis, and seasonings overnight or longer, before slowly cooking the meat until tender.
+Authentic birria recipes will call for marinating the meat with a paste of white vinegar, chilis, and classic Mexican spices overnight or longer, before slowly cooking the meat until tender.

 How to Make Lamb Birria in a Dutch Oven

 Authentic Jalisco style birria is packed with flavor and the list of ingredients is fairly extensive, but most are pretty common ingredients or easy to find.
-Other than sourcing the lamb, quality chili peppers are the biggest key to making the best birria.
-You will also need vinegar, garlic, onion, ginger, tomato, and a variety of seasonings and spices.
+Other than sourcing the lamb, quality dried chiles are the biggest key to making the best birria.
+You will also need white vinegar, garlic cloves, white onion, ginger, tomato, and a variety of seasonings and spices.

 Grill the onions and lamb chops